 After years of promoting research and testing to increase knowledge about dispersants and the environmental consequences of their use, the council in 2006 adopted a position against the use of dispersants in the Exxon Valdez oil spill region.

-Among the council’s concerns is the scarcity of reliable scientific data about the efficiency, toxicity, and persistence of dispersants and dispersed oil in Prince William Sound/Gulf of Alaska conditions.
+Among the council’s concerns is the scarcity of reliable scientific data about the efficacy, toxicity, and persistence of dispersants and dispersed oil in Prince William Sound/Gulf of Alaska conditions.
 There has not been a conclusive demonstration that chemical dispersants work in the extremely cold waters of Prince William Sound.
 Although effort has been put into evaluating chemical dispersant use over the last 30 years, a good portion of this effort was conducted by the formulators of dispersants and not by independently funded surfactant scientists.

 The council seriously questions dispersant use based upon recent photoenhanced toxicity concerns and other outstanding questions regarding long-term effects.
 Photoenhanced toxicity occurs when a chemical becomes more toxic if exposed to the ultraviolet light present in natural sunlight.